 All students have access to print and electronic resources, including e-books and streaming video, totaling approximately 223,000 items.
 The libraries provide inter-campus delivery, which allows students to pick up and return materials at each campus.
 Other resources available to students, faculty and the community are the special collections located in the Learning Resources Centers.
 The Ocala collections include the Wisdom Traditions Collection, the Hartigan Equine Collection, the Kenneth H. "Buddy" Mackay Congressional Books, the Abraben Architecture Collection, and the Ocala Royal Dames Cancer Collection.
-The Ocala LRC also houses regalia from Congressman Clifford B. Stearns, his congressional desk, flags and books.
-The Citrus LRC houses the Walker Environmental Science Collection.
+The Ocala LRC also houses realia from Congressman Clifford B. Stearns, his congressional desk, flags and books.
+The Citrus LRC houses the Walker Environmental Science Collection and the Reed Fishing Collection.

-Information about these resources can be accessed through the library website, CF.edu/Learning.
+Information about these resources can be accessed through the library website, library.cf.edu.
 CF students also have access to the resources of the 27 other Florida state and college libraries and the 12 state university libraries.
-Items can be obtained directly from any of these libraries through a reciprocal borrowing program or students can use the LRC's InterLibrary Loan service to have materials delivered to CF. Adaptive technology is available.
+Items can be obtained directly from any of these libraries through a reciprocal borrowing program or students can use the LRC's inter-library loan service to have materials delivered to CF. Adaptive technology is available.